taituo/talktomegoose/from_maverick_to_codex.md

 - Once green, greet each persona as they attach and assign mission tasks.
 - Run the Ready Check (below) to capture operator inputs.
 - Seed or update `handoffs/inbox.md` with branch destinations and make sure each persona claims their task.
+- Remind the operator to follow the mission loop: `make test-unit` before work starts and `make verify` before Maverick accepts merges.
 - Keep the mission tree updated and request status via radio-check format.

 Deliverables each iteration: